LMFT: Degree Programs and Training to Be a LMFT

 A doctorate degree program in marriage and family therapy allows students to do in-depth research into this area and to develop business skills.
 The focus of a doctorate degree is to prepare students for work in clinical settings, as opposed to a Ph.D. program which prepares students to work in academic settings.
 Students are able to enhance their clinical skills and also develop skills in clinical research.
 Some programs offer concentrations in areas within marriage and family therapy such as drug and alcohol counseling, school counseling and child therapy.

 A bachelor's degree is required for entry into a doctorate program.
 Applicants without a master's degree in a relevant field are often required to complete master's level marriage and family therapy coursework before gaining admission.
-A specified number of supervised clinical experience is required by some programs.
+A specified number of supervised clinical experiences are required by some programs.

 Programs usually begin with coursework related to counseling and the understanding of family units.
 Students usually also must complete a research project or dissertation and internship or work study.
 Topics covered in the classroom portion of the program may include: